Spectral invariants with bulk, quasimorphisms and Lagrangian Floer theory: Criterion for heaviness of Lagrangian submanifolds

-which we denote also by the same symbol.
-It is compatible with $(3)$. \item $ev_0^{\partial}$ is weakly submersive. \item The Kuranishi structure is compatible with forgetful map of the boundary marked points. \item The Kuranishi structure is invariant under the permutation of the interior marked points. \item The Kuranishi structure is invariant under the cyclic permutation of the boundary marked points. \end{enumerate} \end{lem} The proof of Lemma \ref{FBULKkura18} is the same as those of Propositions \ref{connkura}, \ref{disckura} and so is omitted. \begin{rem} A similar moduli space was used by Albers \cite{albers} in the monotone case.
-According to Entov-Polterovich \cite{EP:rigid} p.779, their motivation to define heavyness comes from \cite{albers}.
-We note that Albers \cite{albers} does not use $\tau$-dependent $F= F(\tau,t,x)$ but $H = H(t,x)$ which is independent of $\tau$.
-We may not need $F$ and simply use $X_H$-perturbed pseudo-holomorphic curve equation in place of (\ref{eq:HJCR18sec}).
-(See Section \ref{subsec:Hochschildremark} for more explanation on this point.)
-The reason why we use this $F$ is to deal with genuine pseudo-holomorphic curve equation in a neighborhood of the boundary point $\{0\} \times S^1$ where the boundary condition $u(0,t) \in L$ is put: since $F$ is constant there, this does our purpose.
-The detail of the compactification and gluing in the study of moduli space of $X_H$ perturbed pseudo-holomorphic curve equation and Lagrangian boundary condition does not seem to be written in detail in the literature in the level of generality we need here, although we have no doubt that there is nothing novel to work out.
-Since (\ref{eq:HJCR18sec}) is exactly the pseudo-holomorphic curve equation in a neighborhood of the boundary point $\{0\} \times S^1$, we can directly apply the analysis of \cite{fooo:book} Section 7.2 for the proof of Lemma \ref{FBULKkura18}. \end{rem} \begin{lem} There exists a system of continuous families of multisections on our moduli space ${\mathcal M}_{k+1;\ell}(F,J;[\gamma,w],L;\beta)$ with the following properties. \begin{enumerate} \item It is transversal to $0$. \item It is compatible with the description of the boundary in Proposition $\ref{FBULKkura18}$ $(3)$. \item The restriction of $\text{\rm ev}_0^{\partial}$ to the zero set of this family of multisections is a submersion. \item It is compatible with forgetful map of the boundary marked points. \item It is invariant under the permutation of the interior marked points. \item It is invariant under the cyclic permutation of the boundary marked points. \end{enumerate} \end{lem} The proof of Lemma \ref{existmultiFF} is similar to the proof of Lemma \ref{existmkulti1} and so omitted.
+The proof of Lemma \ref{FBULKkura18} is the same as those of Propositions \ref{connkura}, \ref{disckura}, which are detailed in \cite[Parts 4 and 5]{fooo:techI}, and so omitted. \begin{rem} \begin{enumerate} \item The same moduli space was used by Albers \cite{albers} in the monotone case.
+According to Entov-Polterovich \cite[p.779]{EP:rigid}, their motivation to define the heaviness comes from \cite{albers}.
+See also \cite{fooo:analysis} for the relevant analytic details needed for the construction of the moduli space.
+Note that \cite{fooo:analysis} treats the case when $H=0$.
+However, as is explained in \cite[Section 30]{fooo:techI} (see especially \cite[Lemma 30.24]{fooo:techI}) the analytic detail given in \cite{fooo:analysis} can be applied to Floer's equation (\ref{eq:HJCR18sec}) without change. \item We refer to \cite[Section 4.7]{fooo:toricmir} for a usage of the map $i_{\text{\rm qm},{\bf b}}$ in the study of mirror symmetry.
+In the monotone case for ${\bf b} = 0$, the map $i_{\text{\rm qm},{\bf b}}$ coincides with the map considered by Albers \cite{albers} and also by Biran-Cornea \cite{biran-cor}.
+We refer to \cite[Remark 4.7.8]{fooo:toricmir} for further details on this relationship. \end{enumerate} \end{rem} \begin{lem} There exists a system of CF-perturbations on our moduli space ${\mathcal M}_{k+1;\ell}(H,J;[\gamma,w],L;\beta)$ with the following properties. \begin{enumerate} \item It is transversal to $0$. \item It is compatible with the description of the boundary in Proposition $\ref{FBULKkura18}$ $(3)$. \item The evaluation map $\text{\rm ev}_0^{\partial}$ is strongly submersive with respect to our CF-perturbation in the sense of Definition $\ref{CFtransv}$ or \cite[Definition 7.48]{fooo:tech2}. \item It is compatible with forgetful map of the boundary marked points. \item It is invariant under the permutation of the interior marked points. \item It is invariant under the cyclic permutation of the boundary marked points. \end{enumerate} \end{lem} The compatibility in item (2) above is described as follows.
+The description of the boundary in Proposition $\ref{FBULKkura18}$ $(3)$ identifies the normalized boundary of ${\mathcal M}_{k+1;\ell}(H,J;[\gamma,w],L;\beta)$ with the fiber product of similar moduli spaces.
+Using the fact that ${\rm ev}^{\partial}_0$ is strongly submersive etc. we can define the fiber product CF-perburbation.
+(See Subsection \ref{subsec:compcorrespondence}.)
+The compatibility here means that the restriction of the CF-perturbation of ${\mathcal M}_{k+1;\ell}(H,J;[\gamma,w],L;\beta)$ to its boundary coincides with the fiber product CF-perturbation.